 Table 5.11: Publicly available and unpublished cis-eQTL datasets reporting an effect for the PsA 5q31 GWAS locus fine-mapped SNPs (90% credible set) overlapping ATAC accessible regions.
 For each of the SNPs, the cell type for the ATAC overlap, the gene which expression is reported to be regulated by the SNP (eGene) and the cell type where the eQTL study was conducted are specified.The eQTLs datasets included in the analysis were monocytes (UT, LPS 2h, LPS 24h, IFN-γ) (Fairfax et al. 2014), B cells (Fairfax et al. 2012), NK untreated (Naranbhai et al. 2015), neutrophils untreated (unpublished), tCD4+ and tCD8+ (Kasela et al. 2017) and whole blood (Jansen et al. 2017). (∗) for eQTLs extremely significant (FDR<2.2x10−308).

-The SNP rs10065787, highlighted by Bowes et al. for overlapping with ENCODE clusters of occupancy for TFs relevant in CD4+ and CD8+ biology, presented accessible chromatin in CD14+ monocytes and mCD4+ cells, showing also moderate enrichment for the the enhancer histone mark H3K4me1 in mCD4+ (Figure ?? right hand side panel red line).
+The SNP rs10065787 overlapped accessible chromatin in CD14+ monocytes and mCD4+ cells, showing also moderate enrichment for the enhancer histone mark H3K4me1 in mCD4+ (Figure ?? right hand side panel red line).
 Similarly, the nearby SNP rs27437 overlapped an ATAC peak in CD14+ monocytes and mCD4+ and the same TFBS site cluster as rs10065787 (Table 5.11 and Figure ?? right hand side panel green line). rs10065787 appeared to be part of an eQTL signal for SLC22A5 and P4HA2 expression in unstimulated and stimulated monocytes (LPS2, LPS24, IFN-γ), respectively (Table 5.11).
 However, no cis eQTL for tCD4+ was reported for this SNP in the Kasela and colleagues dataset (Table 5.11).
 In contrast,

 rs27437 was part of a cis-eQTL in tCD4+ and tCD8+ for SLC22A5, the same eGene reported by Bowes and colleagues in their pilot eQTL study.
 Chromatin conformation data using promoter capture-HiC (Javierre2016) in unstimulated monocytes does not clearly reveal interaction for rs10065787 with the promoter of P4HA2 or SLC22A5.
 Conversely, rs27437 is relatively close to the bait in the IL3 promoter, which interacts with SLC22A5, potentially bringing this SNP in proximity with the promoter of SLC22A5.

 Other SNPs such as rs2089855 also appeared in an eQTL signal for P4HA2 and SLC22A5 in untreated and stimulated monocytes, and were associated with SLC22A5 expression in tCD4+ cells (Table 5.11).
-This SNP is proximal to rs11955347, which in Bowes et al. presented the most significant correlation with expression of SLC22A5 in tCD4+ and tCD8+, and has also shown to be within the cis-eQTL signal for SLC22A5 expression in unstimulated and IFN-γ stimulated monocytes and for P4HA2 in monocytes stimulated with LPS (2 and 24h) (Fairfax et al. 2014).
+This SNP is proximal to rs11955347, which in Bowes et al. showed the most significant correlation with expression of SLC22A5 in tCD4+ and tCD8+, and has also shown to be within the cis-eQTL signal for SLC22A5 expression in unstimulated and IFN-γ stimulated monocytes and for P4HA2 in monocytes stimulated with LPS (2 and 24h) (Fairfax et al. 2014).
 The effect of rs11955347 genotype in modulation of SLC22A5 expression was also confirmed in the larger data set of Kasela et al. in both tCD4+ and tCD8+ cells.
 These observations suggest a role for the 5q31 PsA- specific GWAS association in regulating expression of P4HA2 and SLC22A5 not only in T cells but also in monocytes under different conditions.

 Another two relevant SNPs from the 90% credible set reported here were rs2069803 and rs4705908, both overlapping ATAC peaks in all four cell types (Figure ?? left hand side panel black and brown lines, respectively). rs4705908 is located upstream from the promoter of the ACSL6 gene in a region showing H3K4me1 enrichment, supporting a regulatory role.
 Notably, rs4705908 maps to a CTCF binding site reported in GM12878 and LCLs cell lines.
 Likewise,